DeathTech154/screepsMods/rollback+/README.md

 ### Installation
 Place in the server in a "mods" directory.
 It requires to be iside atleast 1 folder below server level atm.

+NPM:
+-npm i screepsmods-rollback

+Or just download the git.

 ### Configuration
 The mod has a configurable section in index.js
 The configurable components are as follows: